|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Night Shift Work TOP

 Night shift work forces you to try to sleep when activities around you and your own biological rhythms signal you to be awake.
-Shift workers are more likely than are employees with regular, daytime hours to fall asleep on the job because of poor sleep quality.
+Shift workers are more likely to fall asleep on the job because of poor sleep quality than are employees with regular daytime hours.